 Directions

-- Melt the butter and drizzle it over the potatoes for a rich, creamy texture.
+- Melt butter and drizzle over everything .

 Tips for the Perfect Dish